I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 After four sequels, the franchised flourished, with the first two based on Crichton's books, tons of video games, comic books, and theme parks.

 The franchise resurrected Richard Attenborough's career and bolstered the careers of Jeff Goldblum, Sam Neill, Lauren Dern, Chris Pratt, and Bryce Dallas Howard.

-Jurassic Park motion picture franchise includes a water excursion at Universal Studios theme parks.
+Jurassic Park's motion picture franchise includes a water excursion at Universal Studios theme parks.